dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

   name: "David Conner"
 excerpt: "
-Today, we are approaching a world with unprecedented sociocultural dynamics that have never been part of the paradigm of secrecy in every era until now.
+Today, we are approaching a world with unprecedented sociocultural dynamics that have never been part of the paradigm of secrecy in any era until tomorrow's.
 Since the epoch before commerce and discovery of metallurgy, the incentive to keep information secret has pervaded culture, even resulting in cultural movements such as esotericism.
 That prevailing paradigm of secrecy, often relegated to